hubsterio/docs/docs/api/4_activities.rst

 ~~~~~~

 .. note::
-    Apart from the **payload** event type, the other types are currently not supported by Hubster.
+    Apart from the **payload** event type, the other types are currently not supported
-    These other types our current on Hubster's road-map.
+    and will be on a future Hubster road-map.

 .. code-block:: JSON